AleMCuitino/escape-room-frontend/README.md

   - [Methodology](#methodology)
 ***
 ## General Information
-Escape Room 404 is a virtual escape room designed by Factoria F5 for to assess the competencies of candidates during the selection process.
+Escape Room 404 is a virtual escape room designed by Factoria F5 to assess the competencies of candidates during their selection process.

 ***